thelinuxkid/pyusps/README.rst

      :zip4: The last four numbers of the zip code

-Each address can optionally contain the following keys:
+Each `dict` can optionally contain the following keys:

     :firm_name: The company name, e.g., XYZ Corp.
     :address_extended: An apartment, suite number, etc